Retailers often face costly inventory problems, like having too much stock in their warehouse or selling out of popular products.

 What is a good inventory days number?

 A good inventory days number depends on each retail segment.
-For example, retailers selling perishable products will have a lower DOH, while luxury brands selling items like jewelry will have a higher DOH.
+For example, retailers selling perishable products will have a lower DOH and high inventory turnover ratio, while luxury brands selling items like jewelry will have the opposite.